-The Group's revenue from the segment increased by 27.5% to approximately HK\$254.9 million for the Year from approximately HK\$199.9 million for the year ended 30 April 2019.
-Such increases were mainly due to the sales generated from two major customers and the increase in quantity of sales orders from existing customers.
-The Group continuously strengthens its customized comprehensive apparel designing and sourcing services to the customers within a short lead time to secure existing customers and maintaining a growth in revenue.
+The Group's revenue from the segment decreased by 52.8% to approximately HK\$120.3 million for the Year from approximately HK\$254.9 million for the year ended 30 April 2020.
+The decrease reflected the impact of novel coronavirus COVID-19 pandemic ("COVID-19") on both supply chain, and brands and retailers.
+Some major customers requested to delay shipment, reduce or cancel orders amid COVID-19 pandemic outbreak.
+However, the Group continuously strengthens its customized comprehensive apparel designing and sourcing services to the customers within a short lead time to secure existing customers' orders and requirements, which in turn will strengthen the relationships between the Group and its customers.